Ownership Demarcation Points

 The ownership demarcation point is where Oakville Hydro-owned and maintained equipment ends and the property owner’s equipment begins.
 Oakville Hydro is responsible for maintaining and repairing equipment up to this ownership demarcation point.

 It is the property owner’s responsibility to maintain and repair equipment beyond the ownership demarcation point.
 Oakville Hydro cannot perform work beyond the ownership demarcation point because the equipment is owned by the property owner, and subject to Electrical Safety Authority (ESA) approval.
 Learn more about the ESA on their website, www.esasafe.com

 The diagrams below illustrate the typical electrical supply for residential homes.
 Oakville Hydro owns and maintains the meters and transformers but the ownership of lines, poles and connections can vary depending on the type of service you have.
-Our Conditions of Service document, which can be found at this link or at our office, provides detailed information about your electrical supply.
+Our Conditions of Service document, which can be found at this link, provides detailed information about your electrical supply.
 For more information, contact us at 905-825-9400 or email@example.com

 If the damage is beyond the demarcation point, Oakville Hydro cannot restore power until you have had your service repaired by a licensed electrical contractor.
 Make sure that the electrical contractor you hire is licensed.
 Once the contractor has completed their work, they will arrange to have ESA inspect the site to ensure it is safe to reconnect.
 You can find a licensed electrician at www.esasafe.com or call 1-877-372-7233 (1-877-ESA-SAFE).

 Once your repairs are completed and have been inspected, please contact us for a reconnection by telephone at 905-825-9400 or by email at firstname.lastname@example.org